 The Link Between Sunshine and Suicide via Newsweek

-The researchers studied the Austria’s suicide data (date of suicide, gender of the deceased and method, all provided by Statistics Austria) from January 1, 1970 to May 6, 2010 alongside meteorological data for the same time period.
+The researchers studied Austria’s suicide data (including date of suicide, gender of the deceased, method of suicide) from January 1, 1970 to May 6, 2010—as provided by Statistics Austria—alongside meteorological data for the same time period.
 Of the 69,462 suicides registered in Austria during that 40 year period, they found that the days with more suicides tended to be sunnier.

 Understanding How Grief Weakens the Body via The Atlantic

 New research found that, among the elderly in particular, the recent loss of a loved one may leave a person more vulnerable to infectious disease.
-You guys didn’t need a study to tell you that, right?
+You didn’t need a study to tell you that though, right?

 Secret Mourning Room for 9/11 Victims Open to Public After 13 Years via carbonated.tv